cyberterm/FourSight/README.md

 # FourSight

 **FourSight** is a strong Connect 4 engine that can precisely analyze a position to a great depth but also provide good intuition in harder positions that can't be exhaustively analyzed.
-Amateur opponents might struggle to defeat even shallow analysis depths.
+Human opponents might struggle to defeat even analysis depth 2!

 ## Supported Commands